armaaniel/steak-and-eggs-spa/README.md

 Login and signup share a single `AuthForm` component that adapts based on the current route.

+Add and Withdraw funds share a single `FundsButton` component that changes based on passed prop.

 ### Derived Values

 As prices stream in, the positions table calculates P&L and daily price change.
 The user's portfolio value recalculates client-side every 5 seconds.
 Estimated value on buy and sell orders update in real time as the user types.